 Coal

-In 2019, our last coal-fired power plant in the Netherlands, Hemweg 8 near Amsterdam, as well as the coal plant Reuter C in Berlin were shut down.
-The district heating operations in Hamburg was handed over to the City of Hamburg in 2019, as the City decided to repurchase its heat operations from Vattenfall, including a few coal-fired thermal power plants.
+In 2019, we shut down our last coal-fired power plant in the Netherlands, Hemweg 8 near Amsterdam, as well as the coal plant Reuter C in Berlin.
+We handed over district heating in Hamburg to the city of Hamburg, as the city wanted to buy back the heat operations from Vattenfall.

 Coal sourcing